jerome-Dh/etoile-bleue-server/README.md

 ## About Etoile Bleue

-Etoile Bleue is a lightweight web server that implements the HTTP / 2.0 protocol.
+Etoile Bleue is a lightweight web server that implements the HTTP/2.0 protocol.
 It was designed to perform hybrid parallel execution to reduce query latency and then deliver high performance.
 This project was formalized in university research.